Blockchain Types Classification

 British version

-Sir Mark Walport, chief science adviser of Great Britain, classified the blockchain in almost the same way.
-In his report about distributed ledgers and the blockchain potential in the field of public administration, he divided blockchain into these three types:
+Sir Mark Walport, the Government Chief Scientific Adviser in the UK, classified blockchains in almost the same way.
+In his report on distributed ledgers and the blockchain potential in the field of public administration, he categorised blockchains into these 3 types:

 1. Unpermissioned public ledgers.